Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data: Methods

 \subsection{Transmission model}

-To model latent incidence and prevalence trajectories, we divide all individuals in a population of interest (e.g., population of Orange County, CA) into 6 compartments: $S$ = susceptible individuals, $E$ = infected, but not yet infectious individuals, $I_{e}$ = infectious individuals at early stages of infection, $I_{p}$ = infectious individuals who progressed in their infection stage, $R$ = recovered individuals, $D$ = individuals who died due to COVID-19.
+To model latent incidence and prevalence trajectories, we divide all individuals in the population of Orange County, CA into five compartments: $S$ = susceptible individuals, $E$ = infected, but not yet infectious individuals, $I$ = infectious individuals, $R$ = recovered individuals, $D$ = individuals who died due to COVID-19.
 Possible progressions of an individual through the above compartments are depicted in Figure~\ref{fig:seiird}.
 We model the time-evolution of the proportions of individuals occupying the above compartments with a set of deterministic ordinary differential equations (ODEs).
-For simplicity, we assume a closed and homogeneously mixing population, although it is possible to relax these assumptions, and we also assume that recovery confers immunity to subsequent infection over the duration of the modeling period.
-Let $\bX(t) = \left(S(t), E(t), I_{e}(t), I_{p}(t), R(t), D(t) \right)^T$ denote the population proportions in each compartment at time $t$, and let $\bX(t_0) = \bx_0 $ denote the population proportions at time $ t_0 $, the start of the modeling period.
+For simplicity, we assume a homogeneously mixing population of fixed size \( N \), although it is possible to relax these assumptions, and we also assume that recovery confers immunity to subsequent infection over the duration of the modeling period.
+Let $\bX(t) = \left(S(t), E(t), I(t), R(t), D(t) \right)^T$ denote the population proportion in each compartment at time $t$, and let $\bX(t_0) = \bx_0 $ denote the population proportions at time $ t_0 $, the start of the modeling period.
 By convention, we model the population at risk, i.e., those individuals who may still move throughout the model compartments.
-Hence, we take $R(t_0) = R_0 = D(t_0) = R_0= 0$ and normalize $ \bX(t) $ so that $ \bX(t)^T\boldsymbol{1}=\boldsymbol{1}$.
-Since we want to fit this model to incidence data, it is convenient to also keep track of cumulative fractions of the population that experience transitions between compartments from $t_0$ to $t$: $ \bN(t) = \left(N_{SE}(t), N_{E I_{e}}(t),\ N_{I_{e}I_{p}}(t), N_{I_{e} R}(t), N_{I_{p} R}(t), N_{I_{p} D}(t)\right)^T$.
+Hence, we take $R(t_0) = D(t_0) = 0$ and normalize $ \bX(t_0) $ so that $ \bX(t_0)^T\boldsymbol{1} = 1$, where $\boldsymbol{1} = (1,1,1,1,1)^T$.
+Since we want to fit this model to incidence data, it is convenient to also keep track of the cumulative proportion of the population that experiences transitions between compartments from $t_0$ to $t$: $ \bN(t) = \left(N_{SE}(t), N_{E I}(t), N_{I R}(t), N_{I D}(t)\right)^T$.
 To describe mathematically how vectors $\bX(t)$ and $\bN(t)$ change through time, we first define rates of transitions between compartments, with possible transitions corresponding to the arrows in Figure~\ref{fig:seiird}:

-where $\beta$ is the infection rate, $\delta$ is the fraction by which progressed infectious individuals become less infectious than individuals at the early stage of infection, $1/\gamma$ is the mean latent period duration, $1/\nu_e$ is the mean early infectious period duration, $1/\nu_p$ is the mean progressed infectious period duration, and $\eta$ is the probability of transitioning from $I_p$ to death, rather than to recovery.
-We do not estimate $\delta$ and fix it to 0.8 in all our analyses.